berinaniesh/ucf/README.md

 | prettier           | .css, .gfm, .html, .js, .jsx, .less, .md, .mdx, .sass, .scss, .ts, .vue, .yaml |
 | rustfmt            | .rs

+## Credits
+The people over at rust-lang discord.

 ## Contribute
 All patches are welcome.
 Fork the repo, make your changes and submit a pull request.